klrab3490/Feedback-Filler-Chrome-Extension/README.md

 A Chrome Extension to Automatically Fill Linway's Feedback Forms

 # If error
-- Please update checkvalues array
+- Please update checkvalues array with your values by using in element inspection to get values of the checkbox button that you want to select